LeoQK/Manual/README.md

 ## Collaboration and Coaching

-Gaming is about community.
+Gaming is all about community.
 So is gaming for enterprise.
 We want to collaborate with and learn from gamers and organizations to advance the application of gaming skills to enterprise.

 Whether